 MassHealth.
 The Commonwealth's Medicaid program, called MassHealth, provides health care to 1.8 million low-income children and families, low-income adults, disabled individuals and low-income elders.
-The program, administered by the Office of Medicaid within the Executive Office of Health and Human Services, generally receives 50% in federal reimbursement on most expenditures for adults, and 88% in federal reimbursement on most expenditures for children's benefits reimbursable under the Children's Health Insurance Program (CHIP).
+The program, administered by the Office of Medicaid within the Executive Office of Health and Human Services, generally receives 50% in federal reimbursement on most expenditures for adults, and 88% in federal reimbursement on most expenditures for adults, and 88% in federal reimbursement on most expenditures for children's benefits reimbursable under the Children's Health Insurance Program (CHIP).
 Under the federal Affordable Care Act (ACA), beginning January 1, 2014, MassHealth began receiving enhanced federal reimbursement for spending on newly eligible members and some existing members.
-In calendar 2015, the federal reimbursement rate for these members was 80%, and in calendar 2016, the federal reimbursement rate is 85%.
-The reimbursement rate for this population will increase each year through 2019, and then will level off at 90% in 2020 and beyond.
+In calendar 2015, the federal reimbursement rate for these members was 80%, and in calendar 2016, the federal reimbursement rate for this population will increase each year through 2019, and then will level off at 90% in 2020 and beyond.
 These federal reimbursement rates are also known as Federal Medical Assistance Percentages (FMAP).